Coopen-Source/.github/Profile/README.md

 - Discover and contribute to projects worldwide.
 - Easily view projects that align with your area of interest.
+- Communicate in Real time with new contributors and creators.
 - Register your projects and find interested collaborators.
 - Stay updated on new projects that are shaping the course of science.

 #